Abandoning the American Dream: the story of those who returned to their homeland

 When all the documents were ready, and the husband and wife were able to get a job, life began to improve.

-“We started buying something that we never allowed ourselves in Belarus,” says Evgeniy. - The supermarkets have everything your heart desires!
-Yes, sitting in a warm office and talking to people for several thousand dollars is very good, but every evening, returning to someone else's house, I thought about what if tomorrow I was fired from my job and I could not pay the rent?
-In my native country, being a programmer, I made very good money, but in the USA I realized that there are thousands of people like me, and at least 5 people apply for one of my jobs.
-In Belarus I was respected as a worker, but in America they just looked for something to cling to. "
+“We started buying things that we had never allowed ourselves in Belarus,” says Evgeniy. – Supermarkets have everything your heart desires!
+Yes, sitting in a warm office and talking to people for several thousand dollars is very good, but every evening, returning to someone else’s house, I thought about what if tomorrow I get fired from my job and I can’t pay my rent?
+In my native country, as a programmer, I made very good money, but in the USA I realized that there were thousands of people like me, and at least 5 people were vying for one of my positions.
+In Belarus they respected me as a worker, but in America they were just looking for something to latch on to.”

 Marina got a job as an au pair.
-They paid well - $ 15 per hour.
-But cleaning and washing in the house is not at all what a young woman with a higher education aspired to.
+They paid well - $15 an hour.
+But cleaning and doing laundry in the house is not at all what a young woman with a higher education aspired to.

-“Without good English, you’re just cheap labor,” concludes Eugene. - Marina tried to learn the language, she even went to school.
-But self-doubt and fear of saying something wrong took over. "
+“Without good English, you are just cheap labor,” Evgeniy concludes. — Marina tried to learn the language, even went to school.
+But self-doubt and fear of saying the wrong thing took over.”

-A serious crisis was brewing in the family, and Eugene decided to return home.
+A serious crisis was brewing in the family, and Evgeniy decided to return home.
 In addition, the wife became pregnant and firmly decided that she would not give birth in America, because she was afraid not to understand what the doctor was telling her.
-Of course, you can find an interpreter - hospitals provide such a service, but the decision had already been made, and the family did not want to wonder if they could cross the language barrier and cope with life in English.
+Of course, it is possible to find a translator - hospitals provide such a service, but the decision had already been made, and the family did not want to guess whether they could overcome the language barrier and cope with life in English.

-At home, Eugene got a job at his previous job, Marina - too.
-And after the birth of the child, she took a vacation, which in America the employer simply would not pay.
-So far, the family does not regret that they gave up the green card and returned home.
+At home, Evgeniy got his old job, and Marina did the same.
+And after the birth of the child, she took a vacation, which in America the employer simply would not pay for.
+So far the family does not regret that they refused the green card and returned home.

 It does not look like a fairy tale